lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * A keying material exporter and a key update function with forward secrecy.

-* Verification of a common preferred cipher suite.
+* Verification of the selected cipher suite.

 * Method types and error handling.